 A new offset value is introduced to the unified access control barring information.
 A UE which is registered or attempting registration in a PLMN which is on the forbidden PLMN list or on the list of “forbidden tracking areas for roaming”, but which is broadcasting “disaster roaming active”, shall apply a uac-DisasterOffsetToBarringFactor to the uac-BarringFactor.

 The uac-DisasterOffsetToBarringFactor indicates to the disaster roaming UEs the offset value by which the BarringFactor must be reduced when evaluating the access barring condition for that access category.
+The uac-DisasterOffsetToBarringFactor is set per access category.

 The uac-DisasterOffsetToBarringFactor is defined as a range of s5 till s95 in steps of 5.